 the DAMOF as part of the CZCAOF determines the forecasted market value function of CZC for DAMs;

-the CPOF as part of the CZCAOF determines the market value functions of CZC for BCMs and the balancing capacity to be procured by each TSO; and
+the CZCAOF determines the market values of CZC for BCMs and the balancing capacity to be procured by each TSO; and

-The CZC allocation optimisation function compares the market value functions of CZC for DAMs and the market value functions of CZC for BCMs to determine the optimal CZC split.
+The CZCAOF compares the market values of CZC for DAMs and the market values of CZC for BCMs to determine the optimal CZC split.

-Inputs, the functional form of the DAM forecast tool and the parametrisation of the DAM forecast tool may differ per BC-platform as they account for regional specificities.
-However, providing the same inputs, functional form and parametrisation to any BC-platform, the CZCAOF software guarantees an identical output.
+Inputs, the functional form of the DAM forecast tool and the parametrisation of the DAM forecast tool may differ per BC platform as they account for regional specificities.
+However, providing the same inputs, functional form and parametrisation to any BC platform, the CZCAOF software guarantees an identical output.

 Decentralized approach

 In contrast to the implementation of the European Balancing Energy platforms PICASSO, MARI and TERRE, EB Regulation does not require TSOs to develop one single CZC allocation platform for Europe.
 This provides flexibility to balancing capacity markets and facilitates the due consideration of technical grid, generation and consumption specificities.
 This said, TSOs nevertheless see the need to harmonise processes and the implementation as much as possible where this enables the creation of additional overall European socioeconomic welfare.
-Consequently, the implementation proposals provided in the Harmonised Methodology and explained in more detail in this Explanatory Document motivate a strong alignment of the market-based allocation process across Europe by the requirement of one and the same CZCAOF software for all BC-platforms for all SBCPs.
+Consequently, the implementation proposals provided in the HCZCAM and explained in more detail in this Explanatory Document motivate a strong alignment of the market-based allocation process across Europe by the requirement of one and the same CZCAOF software for all BC platforms for all SBCPs.

 Based on Figure 21 the understanding of harmonisation is further elaborated in the following Figure 22.
-There are basically two layers of harmonisation: The Europewide Harmonisation and the BC-platform Harmonisation.
-The Europewide Harmonisation takes place in the Implementation Preparation Step, where one unique CZCAOF software (the “CZCAOF blueprint”) is specified by All TSOs, independently of willingness to become an Application TSO or not.
-All TSOs will jointly prepare the set of requirements which will define the details for the implementation of the CZCAOF software by a software developer (either a TSO or a delegate).
+There are basically two layers of harmonisation: The Europewide Harmonisation and the BC platform Harmonisation.
+The Europewide Harmonisation takes place in the Implementation Preparation Step, where one unique CZCAOF software is specified by All TSOs, independently of willingness to become an Application TSO or not.
+All TSOs jointly prepare the set of requirements which defines the details for the implementation of the CZCAOF software by a software developer (either a TSO or a delegate).